cassidyamundsen/cassidyamundsen.github.io/_pages/resume.md

 - Strong grasp of tone, audience, and brand alignment
 - Created outreach materials and professional copy for academic and business audiences

-## Sales Experience
-- 8+ years of experience in customer-facing roles with sales responsibility
-- Consistently met or exceeded sales goals in fast-paced environments
-- Experienced in client relationship building, upselling, and promoting customer loyalty
-- Excelled in building rapport with diverse clientele and delivering consistent, high-quality service
-- Frequently recognized for problem-solving, adaptability, and leadership under pressure

 ## Experience
+**Customer-Facing & Sales Roles**
+8+ years of experience in high-volume, client-facing roles across sales and service.
+- Consistently exceeded sales goals through personalized recommendations and upselling strategies
+- Excelled at building rapport with diverse clientele and creating exceptional guest experiences
+- Recognized for adaptability, efficiency under pressure, and natural leadership
+- Mentored and trained team members, reinforcing service standards and client engagement
+- Developed loyalty and repeat business through attentive and empathetic communication

 **Teaching Assistant – Data Literacy**, UNC Chapel Hill (Aug 2023 – May 2024)
 Supported 150+ undergraduates in data fundamentals.
 Led labs, assisted with curriculum in R, Tableau, and Excel.
 Helped students interpret datasets, apply analysis, and present insights.